IslasGalapagos/Chance-the-Game/README.md

 - [ ] ?
 Change description of some tests to more schematic

 ## License
-See the [License](LICENSE) file for license rights and limitations (Mozilla Public LicenseVersion 2.0).
+See the [License](LICENSE) file for license rights and limitations (Mozilla Public License Version 2.0).